sbuggay/sbuggay.github.io/source/_posts/systemd-analyze.md

 ---
-title: Using systemd-analyze to Debug Boot Time
+title: Using systemd-analyze to Debug Boot Performance
 date: 2019-06-05 01:22:20
 tags:
 ---